Myers homers twice, leads Reds in 13-0 rout of Phillies

 Logos honoring Robinson, the man who broke baseball’s color barrier 76 years ago, lit up the video boards at Great American Ball Park and rested on the sides of the caps of every player, coach and manager.
 Every person in uniform also wore Robinson’s retired No. 42.

-“It’s incredible that we celebrate someone that had so much courage,” Reds manager David Bell said before the game.
+“It’s incredible that we celebrate someone that had so much courage,” Bell said before the game.
 “It’s a reminder to always do what you believe in and do what’s right.”

-“I think it’s one of the greatest stories ever about courage, persistence and toughness,” Thomson said.
+“I think it’s one of the greatest stories ever about courage, persistence and toughness,” he said.
 “To go through what he went through for so many people.
 He changed the world forever.”

 TRAINER’S ROOM